CDLUC3/uc3-ssm/README.md

 #### `def resolve_hash_values(hash:, resolve_key: nil, return_key: nil)`

-- hash - config hash to process
-- resolve_key - partially process config hash using this as a root key - use this to prevent unnecessary lookups
-- return_key - return values for a specific hash key - use this to filter the return object
+Performs SSM (or ENV) parameter resolution of within a ruby hash object formatted for uc3-ssm lookups.

 This works essentially the same as `resolve_file_values`.
-The difference being the input is a ruby hash instead of a yaml file
+The difference being the input is a ruby hash instead of a yaml file.

+- `hash`        - config hash to process
+- `resolve_key` - partially process config hash using this as a root key - use this to prevent unnecessary lookups
+- `return_key`  - return values for a specific hash key - use this to filter the return object